-The next step is to obtain an appraisal of the residence as of the date you transfer it into the name of the QPRT.
+The next step is to obtain an appraisal of the residence as of the date you transfer it into the name of the QPRT from a licensed real estate appraiser.
 This is necessary to establish the fair market value of the property for gift tax purposes.

 4. Step Four - Report Your gift to the IRS.

 The next step is to file a Form 709, United States Gift (and Generation-Skipping Transfer Tax) Return, with the IRS, which will be due on April 15 of the year after you transfer the residence into the QPRT.
 This is necessary because the transfer of the residence into the QPRT is deemed to be a gift to the ultimate beneficiaries of the trust for federal gift tax purposes.
 If you live in a state that also has a state gift tax, then you'll also need to file a state gift tax return.
 Refer to How a Qualified Personal Residence Really Works to Reduce Your Taxable Estate to learn how the value of the gift into the QPRT is calculated.

 5. Step Five - Go about your business as usual.

 6. Step Six - Transfer ownership of the residence to your ultimate beneficiaries.

 When the retained income period ends, the trustee of the QPRT must transfer ownership of the residence from the name of the trust into the names of your ultimate trust beneficiaries.
 This is done by recording a new deed from the name of the trust into the names of the trust beneficiaries in the land records where the property is located.